JingboYang/leetcode-evaluation-infrastructure/README.md

-# LeetCoder Guide
+# LeetCoder User Manual
-Convenient Leetcode Python3 local evaluation/execution infrastructure.
+Leetcoder is a convenient Leetcode Python3 local evaluation/execution infrastructure.
 This is a debugging framework.
-It helps you test your Leetcode submission locally by copy-pasting content from Leetcode. **You** are responsible for checking whether the output matches with the correct answer.
+It helps you test your Leetcode algorithms locally by copy-pasting content from Leetcode. (*Playground Debug* doesn't even work for some questions).
+This is especially useful when your algorithm hits *Output Limit Exceeded*, *Runtime Error* (recursion limit), *Time Limit Exceeded* (but you want to see what has been printed).

+Remember that **YOU** are responsible for checking whether the output matches with the correct answer.

-## Tested Environment
+## Tested Environmen
 This framework has been tested using

 * Windows 10 + Anaconda with Python 3.5.5
 * MacOS + Python 3.6.5 (no Anaconda)
+* If it works on Windows and MacOS, it probably works on most Linux distributions.

 ## To Use
 * `cd` to root directory of **Leetcoder**
-* Create a new file under *Leetcoder/problems*.
+* Create a new file in directory *Leetcoder/problems*.
 File Name must follow patter `q###(question number)_question_name.py`.
 * Follow [Basics](#Basics) to set up the file
 * Run `python3 leetcoder.py`
   * You **DO NOT** need to specify filename.
-The most recent file will be executed.
+The most recent file will be executed automatically.
-  * To run a specific file, use `python3 leetcoder.py <filename>` (do not include directory *problems*)
+  * To test a specific file/problem, use `python3 leetcoder.py <filename>` (do not include directory *problems*)
 * You will see something like the following

 ```

     ############################################################